Alaricus/TinyInvaders/README.md

 # TinyInvaders

-TinySweeper is my version of the classic Space Invaders game written in 100 (or fewer) lines of JavaScript.
+TinyInvaders is my version of the classic Space Invaders game written in 100 (or fewer) lines of JavaScript.
 [Try it out](https://alaricus.github.io/TinyInvaders/).

 ## The 'Tiny' Challenge